JimiIT92/SnowOnStairs/README.md

     - Scaffolding
     - Twisting Vines
     - Weeping Vines
+- All copper grates (both waxed and unwaxed)
 - All corals (under the `#minecraft:corals` tag).
 This include:
     - All coral fans
     - All coral plants (under the `#minecraft:coral_plants`tag)